openvinotoolkit/openvino/inference-engine/ie_bridges/python/sample/speech_sample/README.md

 # Speech Recognition Python* Sample {#openvino_inference_engine_ie_bridges_python_sample_speech_sample_README}

 This sample demonstrates how to do inference of acoustic model based on Kaldi* neural networks and speech feature vectors using Synchronous Inference Request API.
-Models with only 1 input and output are supported.

 The following Inference Engine Python API is used in the application: